Carrier screening is available in Australia

 SMA Australia

 FXS is the most common cause of inherited intellectual disability.
 People with FXS can have delayed development, learning difficulties, anxiety, autism and epilepsy.
 The features of FXS vary from mild to severe with males more likely to be severely affected than females.
 There is no cure for FXS although some educational, behavioural and medical interventions can improve outcomes for people with FXS.
-Some females who are carriers of FXS may have early menopause.
+Some females who are carriers of FXS may have early menopause, neurological (brain and movement) symptoms, including anxiety, depression, ADHD, social deficit, autism spectrum disorders (ASD) or develop unsteadiness (ataxia), intention tremor (shaking) and memory problems in later life.

 Fragile X Syndrome